LarsEKrueger/hunter-killer/README.md

 planning), issue the command `game.forces['player'].kill_all_units()` in the console window.
 This will clear the pathfinder cache.
 Move the continuously planning *Killer* a bit and you should see activity soon.

+## Behavioural changes after updates

+## 0.3

+You might see a spike in exploration targets, esp. around lakes.
+This is due to a parameter change for the path finder.
+Now, the path finder will select a target, even if more of the center chunk is water.
+This results in some visits to previously ignored chunks when the centre of the lake is unmapped.
+After these lake chunks have been mapped, they edge of the lake will be ignored in future scans as before.

+Spidertrons will return earlier to base if they are damaged.
+Threshold was set to 80% from 70% before.

+Spidertrons will switch targets more frequently.
+The old cycle time was too high and felt sluggish.
+This can lead to a few bogus switches if a larger number of spidertrons is at the same place, e.g. a home base.
+However, the solution will stabilize more quickly to reduce the total amount of travel.